BMW Fuel Pump Control Unit Problems | EKPS module

 If you are experiencing problems, reading fault codes from the EKPS module is a good starting point.
 You will need a BMW scanner to read and clear codes from the fuel pump module.
 The YOUCANIC Full System Scanner can read and clear fault codes through every control module of your BMW vehicle.

-If any code is PRESENT, it needs to be addressed.
-If codes are in STORED / PAST status, they can be erased.
+If any code is present, it needs to be addressed.
+Codes in STORED / PAST status can be erased.

-- Plugin the OBD-II scanner into the diagnostic port under the dashboard.
+- Plug the OBD-II scanner into the DLC diagnostic port under the dashboard.

 - Turn on the ignition; don’t start the engine.